OpenCTI-Platform/opencti/docs/docs/deployment/authentication.md

 !!! note "Activation"

-    You need to configure/activate only the strategy that you really want to propose to your users in term of authentication
+    You need to configure/activate only the authentication strategy that you really want to propose to your users.

 The product proposes two kinds of authentication strategies:

-- Form (asking user for a user/password)
+- Form (asking user for a user/password),
-- Buttons (click with authentication on an external system)
+- Buttons (click with authentication on an external system).

 ## Supported Strategies

-Under the hood we technically use the strategies provided by [PassportJS](http://www.passportjs.org/).
+Under the hood, we technically use the strategies provided by [PassportJS](http://www.passportjs.org/).
 We integrate a subset of the strategies available with passport.
 If you need more, we can integrate other strategies.

 ### Local users (form)